k-yanagit/python_Factor_Analyzer/README.md

 Give $\Phi$, is loadings matrix.
 R is rotation given by varimax rotation.
-I define Lambda is loadings matrix given by varimax rotation.
+I define $\Lambda$ is loadings matrix given by varimax rotation.
 $$\Lambda = \Phi R$$
 Solve $R$ under condition to maximize variance of $\Lambda$